-The DropStinkbomb command is used internally to make a stinkbomb-carrying character (i.e. Eric) drop a stinkbomb (Back to Skool only).
+The DropStinkbomb command is used internally to make a stinkbomb-carrying character (i.e. Eric) drop a stinkbomb.

 7.4.11 DumpWaterPistol

 The DumpWaterPistol command is used internally to make Eric throw away the water pistol.
 The water pistol will be relocated in a random desk, and will contain water (as opposed to sherry).